IasonC/AndroidGUICollection/README.md

 3. Steps 3-5 same as case of ```SCREENSIM == false``` above.

 ## Citation
-If you utlize our Android-based data collection and labelling in your GUI Automation research, please consider citing our work:
+If you utilize our Android-based data collection and labelling in your GUI Automation research, please consider citing our work:
 ```<stump ArXiv URL>```

 Also refer to our main ["Explorer" repository](https://github.com/varnelis/Explorer) for the paper implementation.